bryan-pham-124/cryptoReactV2/README.md

  This application uses past retrieved data from the Coinmarket Cap Api.
 The data file information on prices for the 100 most popular cryptocurrencies on Feb 7, 2021.
-Since many crypotocurrency apps have CORS features, apps could not automatically get data from the API so I had to download the data onto a file.